Job codes

 You can use the job code tree to build your list of job code families, classifications, or organizational divisions.
 FTE Tree also lets you assign a position at any level of the tree.
 For example, if you have a job class called “Financial Analysts” with levels I, II, and III, but you are not sure which level to staff yet, add a default wage rate to “Financial Analysts” and allow positions to be assigned there.
 If users know the exact level, they can attach positions directly to that level.

 When you first set up your organization, a default 'Organization Default' job code is created.
 This is the highest level of your job code tree, and every job code you create sits under it.
-For most organizations, we recommend keeping this as a single root job-code family and organizing every job class, level, or grouping underneath it.
-A single root keeps inherited defaults, adjustments, reporting filters, coverage target rules, and descendant job-code selection easier to understand.
+For most organizations, one root job-code family works best, with every job class, level, or grouping underneath it.
+A single root keeps inherited defaults, adjustments, reporting filters, and descendant job-code selection easier to understand.
 You may make this job code unavailable for use, rename it, or modify it, but you may not delete it.

 General job code settings